ufs-community/uwtools/docs/sections/user_guide/yaml/ecflow.rst

      vars:
        ECF_HOME: /path/to/ecf
        ACCOUNT: myproject

+Variables beginning with ``ECF_`` are reserved by ecFlow and a defined set are supported: :ecflow:`suite definition variables<ug/user_manual/ecflow_variables/ecflow_suite_definition_variables.html>`, and :ecflow:`generated variables<ug/user_manual/ecflow_variables/generated_variables.html>`.
+Values for the latter are automatically supplied by the ecFlow server for use in ``.ecf`` scripts, but can be overriden by users in a suite-definition file.

+See the :ecflow:`ecFlow documentation<ug/user_manual/ecflow_variables/index.html>` for more information on available variables and their meanings.

 ``extern:`` -- Optional.
 A list of external node paths to declare in the suite definition.
 Useful for triggering tasks across suites.
 For example: